 One blue dinosaur, coming up!
 In WB’s new scan Gwangi no longer has the blues.

 Ray Harryhausen’s labor of love and ode to his mentor Willis O’Brien was an instant hit with young special effects fans and almost nobody else.
 Before ‘zines like the coveted FXRH catered to the enthusiasts that Warner Bros. had ignored, the show was chalked up as a dismal failure.
 It’s important to remember that in 1969 Hollywood movie marketers were running around like chickens with their heads cut off.
-The old roles no longer seemed to apply.
+The old rules no longer seemed to apply.
 Released at almost the same time by the same studio, the classic The Wild Bunch was not considered a success either.
 Had the industry forgotten how to sell their movies?
 Gwangi should have had tie-ins with dinosaur toys.

 Ray Harryhausen and Charles Schneer had pioneered a brand of low budget, high quality effects pictures in the Eisenhower years, and had spent the ‘sixties expanding into color and more fantastic worlds.
 Their films had been audacious (The 7th Voyage of Sinbad), epic (Jason and the Argonauts) and elegant (First Men in the Moon), so it was a disappointment to see Gwangi drop the ball so clumsily in both the concept and script departments.
 Watching Gwangi can be a great experience, if one concentrates on its music and special effects.
 Those two elements are exhilarating in themselves.